larryknaebelobsidian/kingdom/Proposition 108. The formula “Kingdom of heaven” connected with the parables confirms our doctrine of the Kingdom..md

 tags:
   - toc
 ---
+# Proposition 108.
+The formula “Kingdom of heaven” connected with the parables confirms our doctrine of the Kingdom.
 #### Tares and Wheat
 [Matt.
 13:24-30](https://read.lsbible.org/?q=matt+13%3A24-30)
 - the Kingdom that the Jews expected is to be introduced as follows; or the Kingdom of heaven that you anticipate requires the following